Federal Work Study

-Students interested in working off campus may contact any nonprofit agencies in your area.
-If you are not sure what agencies are in your area you may search under nonprofit agencies or community services agencies at www.yellowpages.com.
+Students interested in working off campus may contact any nonprofit agencies in their area.
+If you are not sure what agencies are in your area, you may search under nonprofit agencies or community services agencies at www.yellowpages.com.

 An eligible non-college employer must meet the following criteria:

 - the employment must meet the conditions outlined in section H.2